-Parents who wish to enrol their child/ren at Ayr East State School under the Enrolment Management Plan will need to demonstrate that the child/ren to be enrolled, reside within the catchment area.
+Parents who wish to enrol their child/ren at Kelvin Grove State School under the Enrolment Management Plan will need to demonstrate that the child/ren to be enrolled, reside within the catchment area.
 The following documentation may be required if requested by the principal:

-Applications for admission into Years Prep-7 will be accepted each year from the beginning of Term 4 for enrolment to commence from the beginning of Term 1 the following year.
+Applications for admission into Years Prep to Year 7 will be accepted each year from the end of Term 2 for enrolment to commence from the beginning of Term 1 the following year.

 Applications will be recorded in order of receipt.

 Applications will remain current only for the year of submission.

 All enrolment applications will be considered on merit in accordance with the enrolment criteria.